statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .3 passenger ships other than ro-ro passenger ships constructed before 1 July 2002 not later than 1 January 2004; and

 .4 ships, other than passenger ships, of 3,000 gross tonnage and upwards constructed on or after 1 July 2002.
-2. To assist in casualty investigations, cargo ships, when engaged on international voyages, shall be fitted with a VDR which may be a simplified voyage data recorder (S-VDR)<sup> 2) Refer to resolution MSC.163(78) – Performance standards for shipborne simplified voyage data recorders (s-VDRs). </sup> as follows:
+2. To assist in casualty investigations, cargo ships, when engaged on international voyages, shall be fitted with a VDR which may be a simplified voyage data recorder (S-VDR) as follows:

 .1. in the case of cargo ships of 20,000 gross tonnage and upwards constructed before 1 July 2002, at the first scheduled dry-docking after 1 July 2006 but not later than 1 July 2009;